-And nowadays, every big box store has its own brand, which is usually half the cost.
-Woroch said this strategy can save you 30 to 50 percent on your grocery bill.
+And nowadays, every big-box store has its own brand, which is usually half the cost.
+Woroch said this strategy can save you 30 percent to 50 percent on your grocery bill.

-Frozen fruit and vegetables could save you big bucks if you can’t buy fresh.
+Frozen fruits and vegetables could save you big bucks if you can't buy fresh.
 Plus, they can make for some great meals.